PHCN assets: NELMCO saves N92bn for FG

 With the proper management of the liabilities, Fagbemi said there were no complaints from power firms about PHCN liabilities affecting their operations.
 “Rather than our liabilities increase in, we have been able to manage it because of the methodologies we put in place.”

-READ ALSO: FG to assess MDAs through website ranking — DG, BSPR

-The Director General of BPSR, Mr D. I. Arabi who presented the report recalled, the Federal Government introduced the tool to enable agencies understand their strengths and weaknesses, and improve their performance.
+The Director-General of BPSR, Mr D. I. Arabi who presented the report recalled, the Federal Government introduced the tool to enable agencies to understand their strengths and weaknesses, and improve their performance.

 He said the BPSR awarded a Gold Level Award to the agency for scoring over 86 percent on its transparent operations and liabilities’ management.